johnmholmes/Arduino_ESP32_LCC_Journey/Examples/README.md

 # Arduino Nano Example

-This sketch was written for a Nano.
+These sketches are written for an Arduino Nano but may work for other MCUs but I have only tested them with the Nano.

 This sketch implements:
 * two servos, each with three positions